-- A. Projects must meet Minnesota Housing Finance Agency (MHFA) tax credit development requirements. - B. Developer must be an active participant in city crime free multi-housing program. - C. The management company must be approved by the City for the length of the district. - D. A change in project ownership requires prior written approval by City for the length of the district. - E. Municipal subsidy may be utilized only to leverage MHFA tax credits or similar assistance. - F. Minimum of 50% equity investment in the project by the owner is required for tax credit projects and minimum of 20% equity investment by the owner is required for projects without tax credits. - G. Minimum reserve requirement for long-term capital improvements of \$250 per unit/per year. - H. A developer must have previous favorable experience developing and operating affordable housing developments. - I. Maximum term of 10 years to 15 years dependent on rent requirements (e.g. the lower the rent, the longer the term). - J. For rental developments constructed under 2010 Laws of Minnesota, Chapter 216, H.F.
-No. 2695, Section 31 and 32, must meet guidelines C, D, E and I. In addition, the development is required to create new jobs in the State of Minnesota, including construction jobs, and construction of the project must commence before July 1, 2011.
-If construction does not commence by this date, then the development will be required to meet all aforementioned guidelines (A-K).
+- A. Developer must be or agree to become an active participant in city crime free multi-housing program. - B. The management company must be approved by the City for the length of the district. - C. A change in project ownership requires prior written approval by City for the length of the district. - D. Municipal subsidy may be utilized only to leverage MHFA tax credits or similar assistance. - E. Minimum of 50% equity investment in the project by the owner is required for tax credit projects and minimum of 20% equity investment by the owner is required for projects without tax credits. - F. Minimum reserve requirement for long-term capital improvements of \$250 per unit/per year. - G. A developer must have previous favorable experience developing and operating affordable housing developments. - H. Any market rate rental developments constructed under Minnesota Statutes Section 469.176, Subd.
+4c(d) must meet guidelines A, B, C, E and F. In addition, the development is required to create new jobs in the State of Minnesota, including construction jobs, and construction of the project must commence before December 31, 2011.
+If construction does not commence by this date, then the development will be required to meet all aforementioned guidelines (A-G).